Haverhill Public Schools Home Education Policy (FY23)

 - Standardized test results

-- Consultations with the Superintendent or appropriate school principal
+- Consultations with the Superintendent’s designee or appropriate school principal

-- Any other method agreed to by both the Superintendent and home educator(s)
+- Any other method agreed to by both the district and home educator(s)

 Beginning a Home Education Program During the School Year

-Should the process of initiating a home education program occur during the school year, the parent(s) or guardian(s) shall inform the Superintendent as soon as possible before the student is removed from school.
-The parent(s) or guardian(s) should then complete and submit to the Superintendent the Notice of Intent to Pursue a Program of Home Education form in accordance with Massachusetts Annotated Laws ch.76,§1.
+Should the process of initiating a home education program occur during the school year, the parent(s) or guardian(s) shall inform the Superintendent’s designee as soon as possible before the student is removed from school.
+The parent(s) or guardian(s) should then complete and submit to the district the Notice of Intent to Pursue a Program of Home Education form in accordance with Massachusetts Annotated Laws ch.76,§1.
+This application should be sent to Dianne Connolly at the Family Resource Center, 45 Fountain Street, Haverhill, MA 01830.